alexnjh/apan50-kube-demo/README.md

 <br>
 <br>

-In short the HPA creates more pods to spread out the workload among multiple different pods while the VPA increases the amount of computing power of the pod to process more requests.
+In short, the HPA creates more pods to spread out the workload among multiple different pods while the VPA increases the amount of computing power of the pod to process more requests.

 ![image2](https://i.ibb.co/Wn2pYv9/image2.jpg")